 Trying to organize your email, especially if your inbox fills up fast – not easy.
-I use Gmail for my personal email and I forward my business email here, too.
-Plus, I generally have multiple irons in the fire.
+I use Google’s Workspace for business and standard Gmail for personal correspondence.

 I tried all the tricks.
 First, I tried to create rules.
 But the Google tabs and their rules kept getting foiling my best efforts.
 Then, I created 18000 folders.
 Then I forgot about the email once it was so nicely tucked away.

 Click on the gear icon on the right-hand side.
-Choose settings from the drop down menu.
+Choose ‘See All Settings’ from the drop-down menu.

-Deselect social, promotions or whichever tabs you have checked off.
+Deselect social, promotions, or whichever tabs you have checked off.
+Then, change your inbox type to Multiple Inboxes.
 Scroll down to the bottom of the page and save your changes.

 This will kick you back out to your inbox.
 Select the gear icon on the top right and hop back into your settings.